Shopping Cart100% purchase protection | Secured Payment

-ANDT Responsible Welding Coordinator (RWC) to help you comply with regulation of CE (Conformité Européene) marking for structural steel.
+ANDT Responsible Welding Services (RWC) to help you comply with the regulation of CE (Conformité Européene) marking for structural steel.

-CE (Conformité Européene) marking has become necessary for products sold in EU construction market in july 2014.
-Under this regulation all companies that manufacture steel to be sold in EU for construction are required to have documented welding quality management and will need have in house RWC or have access to one.
+CE (Conformité Européene) marking has become necessary for products sold in the EU construction market in July 2014.
+Under this regulation, all companies that manufacture steel to be sold in the EU for construction are required to have documented welding quality management and will need to have in house RWC or have access to one.

-RWC's responsiblity is to control and supervise all welding activities, and to ensure that all steel structures meet the satisfactory levels of mechanical resistance, serviceability and durability.
+RWC's responsibility is to control and supervise all welding activities, and to ensure that all steel structures meet the satisfactory levels of mechanical resistance, serviceability, and durability.

 BS EN 1090-2 identifies four classes for structural steel and they are based on the intended use of the structure and criticality.
-The higher the execution class, the more extensive quality criteria is implemented.
-Companies that uses EXC 2, 3 and 4 welding activities require a RWC.
+The higher the execution class, the more extensive quality criteria are implemented.
+Companies that use EXC 2, 3, and 4 welding activities require an RWC.

 Execution class and type of work undertaken:

-ANDT can supply the services of a RWC to oversee and control your welding activities.
+ANDT can supply the services of an RWC to oversee and control your welding activities.

 RWC will look at:

 With our RWC services, our clients can be ensured that your structured steel complies with CE marking regulation.